Krytax-24/Virtual-AI-Keyboard/README.md

   - MediaPipe is a framework mainly used for building audio, video, or any time series data.
 With the help of the MediaPipe framework, we can build very impressive pipelines for different media processing functions.
   - Hand Landmark Model
     ![image](https://user-images.githubusercontent.com/81406458/207238073-78ccbd60-fed7-496d-891f-443dbf94a17a.png)

+# Click:-
+  - In order to simulate a click, you need to connect the index and middle fingers on your hand

+# Demonstration Video:-